 You might have bought something advertised as ‘bookshelf’ but, as with their surrounding environment, the support upon which your speakers sit is of vital importance.

 Buy some quality stands.
-The performance of a standmount speaker depends hugely on the quality of their supports, so this is another area where you shouldn’t compromise.
+The performance of a standmount speaker depends hugely on the quality of its support, and this is another area where you shouldn’t compromise.

 MORE: Best speaker stands

-Likewise, if you’ve opted for floorstanding speakers, make sure you fit the spikes; if you have wooden floors you’ll likely have been supplied with coin-shaped pieces to avoid scratching the boards, but, if not, use actual coins.
+Likewise, if you’ve opted for floorstanding speakers, make sure you fit the spikes; if you have wooden floors you’ll likely have been supplied with coin-shaped pieces to put the spikes on to avoid scratching the boards.
+If you don't have any of those, use actual coins.
 Probably pennies now you’ve spent all your money.

 Even if that seems painfully apparent to you, there’s a chance you’ve not considered speaker cables.

-Some people ignore the significance of good quality wiring altogether, or try to skimp on the last few quid.
-Trust us when we say a good speaker cable can be the best value way to upgrade your audio experience.
+Some people ignore the significance of good-quality wiring altogether, or are tempted to skimp on the last few quid.
+Please don't.
+Trust us when we say a good speaker cable can be the best-value way to upgrade your audio experience.